 To champion and improve your SEO efforts, tailor your communication to your audience, speaking in a language that resonates with them.
 Consider that a CMO is likely more interested in revenue than rank, as they focus on how an SEO campaign directly impacts tangible results for the company’s financial performance.

-Effective communication involves speaking “their language,” requiring a translation of your insights.
-For CEOs, highlighting keyword ranking changes (beyond essential core terms) may be less compelling compared to emphasizing your share of voice, revenue generated from organic campaigns, and success within the competitive landscape.
+Effective communication involves speaking “their language,” which requires translating your insights.
+For CEOs, highlighting keyword ranking changes (beyond essential core terms) may be less compelling than emphasizing your share of voice, revenue from organic campaigns, and success in the competitive landscape.
 This approach provides an opportunity to elevate the perceived importance of SEO and your role within the organization.
 Once again, the choice of language plays a pivotal role in effective communication.

 Improve SEO through Transparency

-SEOs have a track record of presenting SEO as esoteric and exotic, often implying an element of mysterious dark magic.
+SEOs have a track record of presenting SEO as esoteric and exotic, often implying a mysterious, dark magic.
 Unfortunately, this approach doesn’t benefit either the SEO professionals or the executive audience.

 A more effective strategy involves:

-• Increasing transparency on progress: Unlike paid channels or sales, SEO typically requires more time to yield results.
+- Increasing transparency about progress: Unlike paid channels or sales, SEO typically takes longer to yield results.
 However, integrating monthly SEO progress reporting into standard management reports fosters transparency.
 Additionally, it’s essential to emphasize that SEO investments offer compound, interest-like returns unmatched by other channels.

-• Being curious yet focused on critical wins: Similar to how sales wouldn’t delve into the tactical minutiae of every deal with management, SEOs should adopt a strategic approach.
+- Being curious yet focused on critical wins: As sales wouldn’t delve into the tactical minutiae of every deal with management, SEOs should adopt a strategic approach.
 Instead of overwhelming executives with details, SEO professionals can identify repeatable patterns and convey how these successes can be scaled across other representatives and deals.
 This change allows for a more focused and impactful communication strategy.

 Convey the Value of SEO to the C-suite

-The significance of SEO continues to grow, with its active involvement in business planning and integration into many companies’ business intelligence.
+The significance of SEO continues to grow, with its active involvement in business planning and its integration into many companies’ business intelligence systems.
 Consequently, achieving alignment with multiple stakeholders, particularly across the C-suite, becomes crucial as organizations progress.

-In navigating these advancements, ensure the solidity of your strategies and foster alignment among various stakeholders.
+As you navigate these advancements, ensure the robustness of your strategies and foster alignment among stakeholders.
 SEO teams often face the expectation of delivering more value with fewer resources than other business areas, underscoring the importance of a methodical approach in this scenario.

 To integrate these challenges effectively:

-Showcase Success and Manage Expectations: Given the demanding nature of SEO work, use your time strategically to highlight successes and carefully manage expectations.
+Showcase Success and Manage Expectations: Given the demanding nature of SEO work, use your time strategically to highlight successes and manage expectations carefully.
 Recognize that building traction takes time, requiring a balance between strategies for incremental gains and a focus on long-term success.

 Create Impactful Dashboards and Presentations: Elevate your success by developing dashboards and presentations that directly link SEO strategy and tactics to business objectives.
-This proactive approach aids in positioning and promoting the success of SEO within the organization.
+This proactive approach helps position and promote the success of SEO within the organization.

 Improve Communication Skills: Effective communication in meetings is a vital component of SEO success.
 Invest time in developing traits such as confident speaking abilities and compelling storytelling to engage with organizational leaders.
-This capability allows you to effectively communicate the value offered by the organic search channel and your contributions.
+This capability enables you to effectively communicate the value of the organic search channel and your contributions.

-Engage with C-level Executives: Continuously interact with C-level executives, helping them comprehend the value of SEO and its important role in the business.
+Engage with C-level Executives: Continuously interact with C-level executives to help them understand the value of SEO and its role in the business.
 Use data, AI, and deep learning to share powerful insights, create content-rich narratives, and acquire new skill sets that enable adaptability in the broader digital and marketing technology landscape.

 Would you like to read more about “How To Engage Corporate Stakeholders With SEO” related articles?
 If so, we invite you to take a look at our other tech topics before you leave!